MorganStimpson/piBrew/README.md

 Using a Raspberry Pi to study the fermentation rate of wort or other fermentable liquids.

 ## How To Run It:
 1. Start up your Raspberry Pi
-2. Have Tmux/SQLite3/? installed on your Raspberry Pi
+2. Have Tmux/SQLite3/Python3/matplotlib/? installed on your Raspberry Pi
 3. From a either the Pi or another computer start an ssh TMUX client
 4. CD to where the program sits
 5. Start the program with "python piBrew.py"
 6. Deattach from the TMUX session with ctrl-b d
-7. Let the program run as long as needed
+7. Answer the initial start up state with "<your answer in qoutes>"
+8. Program should run for <your answer> * 2016(a week / 5) itterations in a whie loop
-8. Reattach the tmux session w/ "tmux a"
+9. Reattach the tmux session w/ "tmux a"
-9. Ctrl-c the program data should be stored
+10. Ctrl-c the program data should be stored
-10. Look at your data
+11. Look at your data

 ## Data Processing
-1. Line Graph
+1. Line Graph -- to show data over time
-2. BoxPlot
-3. Scatter PLot
-4. // Starting to think about other methods to develop
+2. // Starting to think about other methods to develop

 ## Goal:
 1. Produce 1 model